pluralitybook/plurality/contents/english/5-5-adaptive-administration.md

 </figure>
 <br></br>

 Building on these demonstrations, Indian business, civil and government entities have launched services to harness these capabilities at scale.
-These include a government-provided chatbot to support applications to [farmer financial support programs](https://opengovasia.com/2023/09/23/ai-based-chatbot-to-support-indian-farmers/) and a free What's App based multilingual chatbot that offers guidance on a variety of public services.
+These include a government-provided chatbot to support applications to [farmer financial support programs](https://opengovasia.com/2023/09/23/ai-based-chatbot-to-support-indian-farmers/) and a free WhatsApp-based multilingual chatbot that offers guidance on a variety of public services.

 ---